Syonet/model/README.md

 If this method is invoked in an element, then passing the `collection` argument is mandatory.
 The `query` argument is passed as query string parameters for the request.

-If the request fails with HTTP code `0`, then the cached collection is returned in their previous order.
+If the request fails with HTTP code `0`, then the promise is resolved with the cached value.

 Example: